n0t-cr1m3/ransomware/README.md

 (This script is not for all script kiddie !
 You should do some edits for reach your goal !)

-Do a "pip install requirements.txt" for all library.
+Do a "pip install requirements.txt" for all librarys.

 Line 31 to line 142 I put shit code for a good obfuscation.
 Then I list every hard disk.(I don't use a variable for list every hard disk because I had some bugs with it)